Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 28 March 2023:
+- 80% of the form is now PDF ready
+- Only Short Term Personal and Commerical are remaining

 ### 24 March 2023:
 - 60% of the form is now PDF ready
 - Change Request 2 and 3 are done